Carlo Röthlisberger

 Carlo Röthlisberger (born 23 August 1994) is a Swiss-Italian ice dancer who competes for Italy.
-With his skating partner and wife, Victoria Manni, he is the 2016 Santa Claus Cup bronze medalist, a four-time Swiss national champion, and a three-time Italian national silver medalist (2023–25).
-As a team, they have competed in nine ISU Championships.
+With his skating partner and wife, Victoria Manni, he is a four-time Italian national silver medalist (2023–26), the 2016 Santa Claus Cup bronze medalist, and a four-time Swiss national champion.
+As a team, they have competed in twelve ISU Championships.

 Personal life

 Carlo Röthlisberger was born on 23 August 1994 in Sorengo, Switzerland.
 He studied geography at the University of Milan, graduating in 2020.

 He has been in a relationship with his ice dance partner, Victoria Manni, since 2015.
 The couple announced their engagement in July 2023 and married in May 2025.

 Career

 Early years

 Röthlisberger began skating in 1999.
 Early in his career, he represented Switzerland in men's singles.
 Coached by Sabrina Martin in Bellinzona, he made his ISU Junior Grand Prix (JGP) debut in September 2011, placing nineteenth in Riga, Latvia.
 He placed fourteenth in the preliminary round and twenty-seventh in the short program at the 2012 World Junior Championships in Minsk, Belarus.

 In the 2013–14 season, he trained in both Bellinzona and Milan, coached by Cristina Mauri and Jean-Christophe Simond.
 He placed twenty-eighth in the short at the 2014 World Junior Championships in Sofia, Bulgaria.

 In 2014, Röthlisberger teamed up with Valentina Schär to compete for Switzerland in ice dancing.
 Coached by Roberto Pelizzola in Milan, the two made their international debut at the 2014 NRW Trophy in November.
 In March, they placed twenty-seventh at the 2015 World Junior Championships in Tallinn, Estonia.

 The following season, Schär/Röthlisberger were coached by Pelizzola, Barbara Riboldi, and Nicoletta Lunghi.
 They competed at a pair of JGP events but withdrew from the 2016 World Junior Championships before the start of the competition.